Tuesday, December 30, 2025

 End of All Doubt, 72nd Day of Hagwinter, 525 M.E.
 (Electra): The most honest answer I can give when asked, "Do you believe in God?," is "I don't know what you're talking about."

-Putting aside philosophical questions of what "believe" means, or Zen skepticism about the existence of a separate "self" and "other," I have no idea what the person means by "God."
+Setting aside philosophical questions of what "believe" even means, or Zen skepticism about the existence of a separate "self" and "other," I have no idea what the person asking means by "God."
 Even if I know their religion or faith, there's still a lot of potential variations in what they personally conceive of as "God."

 When I ask them, "What do you mean by 'God'?," they seem surprised and often resent the question.
-They often first answer in the negative, saying "Well, I don't mean an old man with a white beard in the clouds," or "not a specific person in the human sense" but some greater power.
-When they answer in the negative, telling me what God "isn't," I wonder how much they ever thought about what it is they profess to believe.
+They usually answer first in the negative, saying "Well, I don't mean an old man with a white beard in the clouds," or "not a specific person in the human sense" but some greater power.
+When they answer in the negative like that, telling me what God "isn't," it tells me that they never thought much about what it is they profess to believe.

-When asked, more broadly, if I believe in a creator, I ask if they're implying that God is that creator.
+When I'm asked, more broadly, if I believe in a creator, I assume they're implying that their God is that creator.
 If so, where was God when he (for lack of divine pronouns) created the heavens and the Earth?
 What realm was he in, and who created that realm?
 "In the beginning, God created the heavens and the Earth."
 Where was he when doing that creating, and who or what created "God"?

-Given the possibility that if there were some higher-power creator it would be beyond the capabilities of our minds to comprehend, any idea that we may have is incomplete, insufficient, and misleading, much like the Islamic concerns about artistic depiction.
+Given the probability that if there were some higher-power creator, it would be beyond the capabilities of our minds to comprehend, any idea that we may have is incomplete, insufficient, and misleading, much like the Islamic concerns about artistic depiction.
 Therefore, whatever we think God "is," God isn't, even with regards to the question of is or isn't.

-So with God.
-We can't and never will know what it is - it's beyond our comprehension - but for millennia we've kept making "one more guess."
+So it is with God.
+We can't and never will know what it is.
+It's beyond our comprehension.
+But for millennia we've kept making "one more guess."
 And if we don't know what it is, how can we believe or disbelieve in its existence or nonexistence?

 It's really a sort of ultimate koan.